1001pranav/javascript/1 - Expression and Operators/README.md

 # Expression and operators
 ## Variables and Declarations
 - There are various Expression and operators in JavaScript.
 Expressions can be considered as 2 types.
+  * Variables can have $, _, digit, or number as variable name
+  * Most important thing is we variable names cannot start with digit.

   1. Declarations - To declare and store the data.
 To declare the variables we use `var`, `let` and `const` are used.